They Call Me RINOPosted: November 1, 2019

 Had I a crystal ball, perhaps I would have pushed harder for Marco Rubio.
 If I could have read the tea leaves, I might have found a way to quash the nausea that was induced in my mind by Ted Cruz.
 Alas, at the end of the day the nomination was Trump’s, and I was a voter lost at sea.

 At this point I only knew two things: I wasn’t voting for Donald Trump and I wasn’t voting for Hillary Clinton.
 For a few weeks before the election, I was kind of excited at the prospect of voting for a third-party candidate.
 I had always bemoaned the two-party pendulum our nation swings from.
-It’s a system that ensures political gridlock, and while it may prevent wild legislative swings every dozen years or so, it also ensures that the status quo remains exactly that, with virtually no motive to reach across the aisle for anything resembling bipartisanship.
+It’s a system that guarantees political gridlock.
+While it may prevent wild legislative swings every dozen years or so, it also ensures that the status quo remains exactly that, with virtually no motive to reach across the aisle for anything resembling bipartisanship.

-The most interesting thing was that just before the election, I was the object of scorn from my Republican friends that knew I was voting third-party, “You know, you might as well just go ahead and vote for Hillary.”
+Interestingly, just before the election I was the object of scorn from my Republican friends that knew I was voting third-party, “You know, you might as well just go ahead and vote for Hillary.”
 I got that one more times than I can remember.